greenhenry441/nest-social-networking/blueprint.md

 *   **"Liquid Glass" Theme:** The entire application has been redesigned with a modern "Liquid Glass" aesthetic.
 This includes:
     *   **Glassmorphism:** A frosted-glass effect applied to key UI elements like the navigation bar and forms, creating a sense of depth and transparency.
-    *   **Vibrant Color Palette:** A new, vibrant color palette has been introduced, with a focus on modern and energetic hues.
+    *   **Vibrant Color Palette:** The application's color palette has been updated to a cool and modern blueish-green gradient.
+This new color scheme is applied to the background and reflected in the glassmorphism effect, creating a cohesive and visually appealing design.
     *   **Updated Button Styles:** All buttons have been updated with a new, consistent style that includes a subtle shadow and a "glow" effect on hover.
 *   **Typography:** The Inter font is used throughout the application, with a focus on clear and readable text.
 *   **Layout:** The application features a clean and balanced layout with a maximum width of 7xl, ensuring a comfortable viewing experience on all screen sizes.

 ### Core Features

 *   **Authentication:** Users can sign up and log in to their accounts using Firebase Authentication.
-The application provides a seamless and secure authentication flow with a consistent "Liquid Glass" design.
+The application provides a seamless and secure authentication flow.
+After registration, users are automatically logged in, creating a smooth onboarding experience.
+The UI for authentication pages follows the consistent "Liquid Glass" design.
+*   **Secure Password Reset:** A secure and user-friendly password reset process.
+Users can request a password reset from the login page, and they will receive an email with a link to a dedicated page where they can securely update their password.
 *   **Community Feed:** The `/posts` page displays a real-time feed of all user-generated posts.
 If no posts have been created, a "No posts yet" message is displayed.
 *   **Create Posts:** Logged-in users can create new posts through the `/posts/create` and `/posts/new` pages.
 The application uses Server Actions to handle post creation securely and efficiently.
 *   **User Connections & Notifications:** The platform now includes a comprehensive system for users to connect with one another.